superform-xyz/ERC1155A/README.md

 # Rationale

 ERC1155 `setApprovalForAll` function gives full spending permissions over all currently exisiting and future Ids.
-Addition of single Id approve, allows this token standard to improve composability through more open access control (*to funds).
-If external contract is an expected spender of a ERC1155 Id, there is no reason it should have access to all the user owned Ids.
+Addition of single Id approve, allows this token standard to improve composability through more better allowance control of funds.
+If external contract is an expected to spend only a single ERC1155 id there is no reason it should have access to all the user owned ids.

 # Implementation Details

 Main change is how `ERC-1155s` implements `safeTransferFrom()` function.
-Standard ERC-115 implementations are checking only if caller `isApprovedForAll` or the owner of tokens being transfered.
-We propose `setApprovalForOne()` function to allow granting approval for specific ERC-1155 id in arbitrary amount.
-Therefore, owner is no longer required to mass approve all of his token ids.
+Standard ERC-115 implementations are checking only if caller `isApprovedForAll` or an owner of token ids.
+We propose `setApprovalForOne()` function allowing approvals for specific id in any amount.
+Therefore, id owner is no longer required to mass approve all of his token ids.
 The side effect of it is requirement of additional validation logic inside of `safeTransferFrom()` function.

+With gas effiency in mind and preservation of expected ERC-1155 behavior, ERC-1155s still prioritizes `isApprovedForAll` over `setApprovalForOne()`.
+Only `safeTransferFrom()` function works with single allowances, `safeBatchTransferFrom()` function requires owner to grant `setApprovalForAll()` to the operator.
+Decision is dictated by a significant gas costs overhead when required to decrease (or reset, in case of an overflow) allowances for each id in array.
+Moreover, if owner has `setApprovalForAll()` set to `true`, ERC-1155s contract will not modify existing single allowances during `safeTransferFrom()` and `safeBatchTransferFrom()` - assuming that owner has full trust in *operator* for granting mass approve.
+Therefore, ERC-1155s requires owners to manage their allowances individually and be mindfull of enabling `setApprovalForAll()` for external contracts.

 ### Gas Overhead